-One of the biggest mistakes a lot of people make when trying to purchase their hot tubs is to overlook the warranty that comes with the brand of hot tub they intend to buy.
+One of the biggest mistakes a lot of people make when trying to purchase their hot tubs is to overlook the warranty that comes with the brand of the hot tub they intend to buy.
 In as much as the dollar discounts are necessary, there may be some fine details that may be hidden by the companies or brands when they try to sell you their brand of tubs.

-If you view a hot tub as an investment that will last for a lifetime, then, you should pay close attention to the warranty that comes with its purchase.
+If you view a hot tub as an investment that will last a lifetime, then, you should pay close attention to the warranty that comes with its purchase.

 As product buyers more savvy thanks to the power of the internet, the issue of warranty becomes all the more important for product creators and vendors, thus, the hot tub industry is not left out.

 If I had to narrow it down to four, here are the top four questions about a hot tub warranty that you should ask before buying your tub:

 - Does the warranty cover tub parts?
 If yes, for how long?

 A reputable manufacturer must have its warranty to cover at least the following tub parts;